GIZMODO-WOODS/gizmodo-woods.github.io/.github/CONTRIBUTING.md

 - [Reporting Typographical Errors and Broken Links](#reporting-typographical-errors-and-broken-links)
 - [How to Update This Repository](#how-to-update-this-repository)
-  - Directly Editing the Repository
-  - Creating a New Branch and Merging Changes
-  - Editing via GitHub Codespaces
 - [File Structure](#file-structure)
-  - File Format
 - [Documentation](#documentation)
 - [License](#license)